 This website investigates the testing prophecies-predictions of Michel de Nostredame.

 As with many forms of analysis we may be left with options and try to court the most worthwhile of these.
 This is not the same as striking a deal or picking the winner but the same urge to go with what feels most right is surely a motivating decider.
-This could be an emotional (heaven forbid! said the scientist, irritably) or an intuitive one (having separated out insight from ego).
-Outside of the cogwheels of mathematics as taught there is never a perfect solution, just the one best guess.
+This could be an emotional response (heaven forbid! said the scientist, irritably) or an intuitive one (having separated out insight from ego).
+Outside of the cogwheels of mathematics, as taught, there is never a perfect solution only the one best guess.
 As with everything some people are better at this than others.
 Nothing on these pages is thoughtless (bar some digi-mechanical mis-uploads and human errors) and each matter has been weighed – with a little bias, perhaps, toward what ever may open more doors for future research, mine and others.

 My hope is to avoid the planting of an Esplanade of Extrapolations with fruiting Presumption trees in faux parallel to Avenues of flowering Assumption bushes.
 Unfortunately Michel has – like the biblical prophets – donned obfuscations like putting on his breeches, to cover his modesty and protect his being … out of aversion to personal abuse, and such being not only for the present times but also with a view to the future …